mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **Beliefs**
 Religion is as diverse and varied as every other aspect of Vargr society.
-Many religions stem from the Vargr’s pride in their origins and the Ancients are venerated as gods by many groups.
+Many religions stem from the Vargr's pride in their origins and the Ancients are venerated as gods by many groups.
 What humans would consider orthodox religions also exist in great numbers but they are not as